ibm-apiconnect/docker-swarm-lab/ex4/README.md

 ## Next steps

 Now that you have you API microservice available in the registry as a Docker image, swarm is able to deploy it as a service to each node in the swarm.
 However, before you do that you'll need to create an overlay network for each of the microservices.
-This will allow you to secure connections to each microservice as well as use an API gateway to load balance and enforce policies - this will be covered in more detail in a later exercise.
+This will allow you to use a gateway to secure access to your application as well as provide load balancing - this will be covered in more detail in a later exercise.
 [Jump to the next exercise](../ex5/README.md).